-- 1. FACE COVERINGS: In consideration of the State of Maine and CDC guidelines regarding the use of cloth face coverings, the University will require the use of cloth or other approved face coverings at all times (indoors and outdoors) with the following exceptions: - ▶ Employees working alone in their private offices - ▶ Students in their dorm rooms - ▶ Employees performing work outside (landscapers, facilities management workers, etc.) who are able to maintain social distance at all times - ▶ All faculty who are teaching on campus may wear a face shield when they are conducting teaching activities.
-Once the teaching activities have ended, the faculty member must wear a face mask/covering. - ▶ Community members engaging in moderate to high-intensity outdoor physical activity (e.g., running and other athletic activities) and who are able to maintain social distance at all times - ▶ Other approved rooms and situations.
+- 1. FACE COVERINGS: In consideration of the State of Maine and CDC guidelines regarding the use of masks, the University requires the use of cloth face masks at all times (indoors and outdoors) with the following exceptions: - ▶ Employees working alone in their private offices - ▶ Students in their dorm rooms - ▶ Employees performing work outside (landscapers, facilities management workers, etc.) who are able to maintain social distance at all times - All faculty who are teaching on campus may wear a face shield when they are conducting teaching activities.
+Once the teaching activities have ended, the faculty member must wear a face mask. - ▶ Community members engaging in moderate to high-intensity outdoor physical activity (e.g., running and other athletic activities) and who are able to maintain social distance at all times - ▶ Other approved rooms and situations.
 Requests for additional exceptions should be submitted to the relevant unit head (e.g., dean of students, department chair, program director, or college dean, etc.).
-All requests will also be reviewed by an ad hoc committee appointed by the University's senior leadership. - The University will provide a cloth face covering for all employees and students.
-Face shields will also be provided to faculty who are teaching on campus and who have requested these through their dean.
-UNE community members may also use a personal cloth face covering, such as a bandana, created per CDC's instructions on homemade cloth face coverings.
+All requests will also be reviewed by an ad hoc committee appointed by the University's senior leadership

+The University provides a cloth face mask for all employees and students.
+Face shields are also provided to faculty who are teaching on campus and who have requested these through their dean.
 Any additional required personal protection equipment (PPE) will also be provided by the University.